One great advantages of working in R is the quantity and sophistication of the statistical functions and techniques available. For example, R’s

 yaImpute takes what might be thought of as a machine learning approach to imputing missing values by using the k-nearest neighbor (kNN) algorithm to impute missing values.
 The JSS paper covers the theory and explains the package using a forestry application.

-For additional R packages see Stef van Buuren’s webpage cataloging software for imputation which lists twelve R packages that implement some method of single imputation and eighteen R packages concerned with multiple imputation and provides a brief explanation of each of these.
+For additional R packages see Stef van Buuren’s webpage cataloging software for imputation (Editor: the list is no longer available.) which lists twelve R packages that implement some method of single imputation and eighteen R packages concerned with multiple imputation and provides a brief explanation of each of these.
 Also, have a look on the post on analyticsvidha.com that provides informative short write ups on amelia, Hmisc, mi, mice and missForest that include some sample code.

 I also recommend looking at Stef van Buuren presentation on the history and future of Fully Conditional Specification from the 2015 Rennes missing value conference and Julie Josse’s tutorial at useR!
 2016.